ironmansoftware/universal-automation/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Enhancement Request
-about: Suggest an Enhancement for Universal Dashboard
+about: Suggest an Enhancement for Universal Automation
 labels: enhancement
 ---